Mathématique: Chapter 78

 With a wave of instinctive apology, he stepped through the event horizon.

-The chord rose to rend the whole of his sensorium and instantly rewove it into a windowless corridor.
-The walls, the floor, the ceiling were all made of dead and silent metal but the gate behind him sang with transit, with longing, with excitement.
-He stumbled, already trying to turn in a world that didn’t feel quite right; the floor was curved, the press of the Earth was gone, he had a brief flash of motion, intense and vertiginous.
+His perception rewove it into a windowless corridor.
+The walls, the floor, the ceiling were made of dead and silent metal, but the gate behind him sang subsonically with transit, with longing, with excitement.
+He stumbled, already trying to turn in a world that didn’t feel quite right; the floor was curved, the press of the Earth was gone, he got a brief flash of motion, intense and vertiginous.
 None of that mattered.
-The only thing that mattered was the gate behind him, the gate keening at the back of his mind.
+The only thing that mattered was the gate behind him, keening at the back of his mind.

 Someone caught him, steadied him, set him on his feet, and—

-He reached for the arc of the gate.
+Rush reached for the arc of the gate.

-“I—” Rush made an effort to steady himself.
+“I—” Rush steadied himself.
 “Yes.”

 Carefully, Sheppard rebalanced him, unhooked his ankle from behind Rush’s leg, and stepped back.

-“Don’t.”
-Sheppard tugged on a cortical suppressor and got a shock for his efforts.
-“Ow, damn it.
-Don’t say it.
+“Don’t—” Sheppard tugged on a cortical suppressor and got a shock for his efforts.
+“Ow, damn it,” he hissed.
+“Don’t say it.
 Makes it worse.
 We’ll be as quick as we can on Midway.
-Once we’re on Atlantis we’ll do some calibrating.”
+Once we’re on Atlantis, we’ll do some calibrating.”
 Sheppard gave Rush a reassuring squeeze of the shoulder.
 “Right in the gateroom.
 It’ll be fine.”

-Rush took a steadying breath.
-He nodded at Sheppard.
+Rush took a steadying breath and nodded.

-“I’m gonna get everyone through, quick as I can.
-I’ll send McKay over.
-We can try dialing up your inhibitory field a little bit.
+“I’ll get everyone through, quick as I can.
+In the meantime, McKay can try dialing up your inhibitory field.
 Might take the edge off.”
-Sheppard strode away from them, across the dull gray floor.
+Sheppard strode away, across the dull gray floor.

 Rush blinked and forced his focus to the space station.